Mohamed9195/PushPermission/README.md

 # PushPermission
-using push protocol to get any update in permissions when calling framework object one time, and can use Push RXPermission View to show all permission.
+using push protocol to get any update in permissions when calling framework objects one time using RXSwift with RXCocoa, and can use Push RXPermission View to show all permission.

 # Installation
 pod 'PushPermission', :git => 'https://github.com/Mohamed9195/PushPermission.git', :tag => '0.0.5'